-Understanding what is happening now on your production line, and predicting what will happen in the future, is essential to maximising OEE, overall manufacturing productivity, and business profitability.
-This is exactly what you can achieve with digital twin technologies.
+Understanding what is happening now on your production line, and predicting what will happen in the future, is essential for maximising OEE, optimising productivity, and improving business profitability.
+You can achieve all these things with digital twin technologies.

 Digital twin technology is one of the most important Industry 4.0 technologies currently available.
-Digital twins give you insights into all aspects of your production line and manufacturing process at a level you have never had before.
+Digital twins give you insights into all aspects of your production line and manufacturing process.

-You can then use these insights to make better decisions plus you can automate the decision-making process with dynamic recalibration of equipment, production lines, processes, and systems.
+You can then use these insights to make better decisions, plus you can automate the decision-making process with the dynamic recalibration of equipment, production lines, processes, and systems.

 What Is Digital Twin Technology?

-A digital twin uses virtual and augmented reality as well as 3D graphic and data modelling to build a virtual model of a process, system, service, product or other physical objects.
+A digital twin uses virtual and augmented reality as well as 3D graphic and data modelling to build a virtual model of a process, system, service, product, or other physical object.
 This digital twin is an exact replica of the physical world.
 Its exact replica status is maintained through real-time updates.

-It is a technology that is applicable to a wide range of environments, including the monitoring of products while they are in use and throughout their life cycle.
-An example is an aircraft engine.
+It is a technology that is applicable to a wide range of environments, including the monitoring of products while they are in use and through the entire product life cycle.

-In manufacturing, you can use a digital twin at various levels:
+In manufacturing, you can use a digital twin technology at various levels:

-- Process level – this looks at the entire manufacturing process from product and process design and development, to manufacturing and production, to distribution and use of the finished product by customers/patients throughout the entire life cycle and for the development of future products.
+- Process level – this looks at the entire manufacturing process from product and process design and development, to manufacturing and production.
+It also applies to distribution and the use of the finished product by customers/patients throughout the entire life cycle, as well as for the development of future products.